Monday, June 15, 2026

 Historical Games Worth Studying

 Botvinnik vs Capablanca, AVRO 1938: one of the most famous Nimzo-Indian games ever played.
 Botvinnik's spectacular combination in a Nimzo-Indian with doubled c-pawns has become a classic study for both sides.
-Widely annotated and freely available on Chess.com and Lichess.
+It is widely annotated and freely available across online game archives.

-Karpov's career: Karpov used the Nimzo-Indian as his primary Black weapon against 1.d4 for two decades.
-His games vs Kasparov in the 1984-1987 World Championship cycles contain deep Nimzo theory, especially in the Classical Variation (4.Qc2).
+Karpov's career: Karpov used the Nimzo-Indian as his primary Black weapon against 1.d4 for two decades, from his 1975 World Championship cycle through his 1990s tournament practice.
+His games vs Kasparov in the 1984 to 1987 World Championship cycles contain deep Nimzo theory, especially in the Classical Variation (4.Qc2).

 Common Mistakes